Macro Tracking Apps Comparison 2026: PlateLens, MacroFactor, Cronometer Gold, MFP Premium, Carbon

 | Carbon Diet Coach | Macro-first (contest-prep specialty) | ~±7% (estimate) | Yes (adaptive + cycling) | $12.49/mo or $99.99/yr |

 The dominant pick in the data-driven coaching orbit.
-Stronger By Science publicly endorses MacroFactor; the adaptive macro engine is the headline feature.
+Stronger By Science publicly endorses MacroFactor; the adaptive macro engine is genuinely the best in category for serious cuts and bulks.

 What you get: